tinnguyenhuuletrong/psql_playground/README.md

 - Includes a checksum for verification
 - Tracks execution time and status
 - Stores any error messages if the migration fails

+The project now includes GraphQL functionality, allowing for flexible data querying and manipulation through the `pg_graphql` extension.

 ## GitOps Practices